BushArts.com - Training ...General Computing

 Each of these three must be compatible with the other two, for our systems to work correctly.

 An "Operating System" interacts firstly with the "Hardware" to get our computers functioning, and then presents us with an easy method of being able to use the computer system.

 Without a modern Operating System, we would all need to learn the hundreds of typed commands used to control our computers.
 These modern systems use a "Graphical User Interface", (GUI).
 In layman speak that means...
 "Looks pretty, I press a button and the computer just does it!".

 - Google Android

 - Microsoft Windows

 Linux is a system based on the Unix language, and popular amongst the computer literate groups, Apple Computers various "Mac/IOS" Operating Systems are widely used in professional and academic fields, with specific variations each for computers, iPad Tablets and iPhones.
-Google has its own Tablet and phone Android system with cute names like "Jelly Bean", "Kit Kat" or "Ice Cream Sandwich", and Microsoft Windows is the Operating System that took computing to the general public, and is the system we will be referring to throughout these pages.
+Google has its own Tablet and phone Android system with cute names like "Jelly Bean", "Kit Kat" or "Ice Cream Sandwich", currently at Android 13, and Microsoft Windows is the Operating System that took computing to the general public, and is the system we will be referring to throughout these pages.
 "Microsoft" being the Company, "Windows" the Operating System.